DVCone/flutter_course/courses/Section 2.md

 /*
 this is
-mutiple line
+multiple line
 comments
 */

-///this is document comment use with brecket [MyApp]
+///this is document comment use with bracket [MyApp]

 /**
 * this is